-Unacceptable behaviour in the workplace is something of all times, everybody will encounter it from time to time.
+Unacceptable behavior in the workplace is something of all times, everybody will encounter it from time to time.
 But leaders should know that bastards in the workplace can constitute a serious obstacle to success.
-Loutish behaviour can be defined as `the ongoing display of hostile verbal and nonverbal behaviour without physical contact`.
+Loutish behavior can be defined as `the ongoing display of hostile verbal and nonverbal behavior without physical contact`.

 And what about this development: Who still says Mr. against his boss?
 Where does the management still have lunch separately?
 Working relationships have become more informal.
 The farewell to the traditional hierarchy has brought many benefits, but it does take firmer executives with more backbone.
 And not people behaving like ass holes.
 In this article I will indicate in what case your boss might be an ass hole and the damage they can cause.
 Furthermore I will give you a tell-all example of what can happen in practice.

 There is a jerk on the premises when the following two questions can be answered affirmative:

 (1) do you feel targeted after having spoken with the alleged ass hole and/or humiliated, demoralized or slighted by that person?

 (2) does the alleged bastard heavily criticize people who have less power rather than those who are more powerful?